 Black Americans are at an elevated risk of developing diabetes and Alzheimer’s.
 Since the majority of medical research has been conducted on white individuals, studies are seeking to diversify their participants to better understand this risk factor.
 Meanwhile, poor socioeconomic status which is more common in African American communities is linked to diabetes risk.

-Prevention strategies that work for both diseases
+Prevention strategies that work for both diabetes and dementia

 With so many shared risk factors between the two diseases, there is some good news.
 Many of the same strategies used to prevent diabetes also reduce the risk of developing Alzheimer’s or other forms of dementia.